dd010101/vyos-jenkins/readme.md

 This guide is work in progress and meant only for local experimentation and development.

-Notes for production
+Notes for hosting
 --
-TODO: create another extended guide, recommend best practices.
+TODO: recommend best practices.
 Also include guide how to mirror repositories to another host.

 Notes for development